Dutchento/m2-vatfallback/README.md

 # Vatfallback for Magento 2

-Vatfallback module provides an extra API based validation and a fallback offline regex validation for the unstable VIES database used by Magento
+Vatfallback module provides an API based validation and a fallback offline regex validation for the unstable VIES database used by Magento

 Please find the [Magento 1 version here](https://github.com/sandermangel/rkvatfallback/).

 ## Supported services

-- Built in Magento VIES check
-- Custom VIES check (this is not the official endpoint but an internal one)
+- VIES check (this is not the official endpoint but an internal one)
 - vatlayer.com check
 - Regex fallback check for following countries; AT, BE, CZ, DE, CY, DK, EE, GR, ES, FI, FR, GB, HU, IE, IT, LT, LU, LV, MT, NL, PL, PT, SE, SI, SK
 - Caching of previous results

 ## Features
-1) A plugin wraps the existing Vat check in Magento Customer implementing various services as fallback.
+1) A plugin that replaces the existing VAT check in Magento Customer implementing various services with means of fallback.

 2) Use the console task:
 `./bin/magento vat:validate NL NL133001477B01`